 - The Accidental Cataloger: Tips & Tools to Help You Use the Rules – archived webinar from WebJunction and NCompass Live.

-Resources from the American Library Association (ALA) and the Library of Congress:
+American Library Association (ALA) and the Library of Congress

 - ALA’s Association for Library Collections and Technical Services (ALCTS) has some free webinar archives, including a lot on RDA that might interest more seasoned staff.

 - The Library of Congress also has many cataloging resources for the more advanced and academic set with their Catalogers Learning Workshop.
 The Library of Congress also has a great guide to MARC titled Understanding MARC.